What Do Jehovah's Witnesses Believe?

 18. Faithful and Discreet Slave.

 The leaders of the organization believe they are God's faithful and discreet slave in these last days before armageddon.
 They believe they are God's channel of communication to the world today.
-Matthew 24:45-51 Faithful Jehovah's Witnesses believe this is 'the truth'.
-That's why disagreeing God's slave, the Watchtower, is thought to be the same as disagreeing with God.
+Matthew 24:45-51 Disagreeing with 'the slave' is thought to be the same as disagreeing with God.

 JW's are politically neutral.
 They cannot salute the flag, sing the national anthem, or say the pledge of allegiance.